MercyOne

-MercyOne (formerly Mercy Health Network) is an American non-profit system of Catholic hospitals, clinics, and health care facilities in the U.S. states of Iowa, Nebraska and surrounding communities.
+MercyOne (formerly Mercy Health Network) is an American non-profit system of Catholic hospitals, clinics, and health care facilities in the U.S. states of Iowa, Nebraska, Illinois and surrounding communities.
 It is owned and operated by Trinity Health, since 2022.
 Previously, it was run under a joint operating agreement between Trinity Health and Catholic Health Initiatives (now CommonSpirit Health).

 History

 In 2016, the health system announced plans for a $500 million renovation at MercyOne Des Moines Medical Center in downtown Des Moines.
 The project is expected to take five to eight years and include a new 11-story hospital tower as well as power plant.

 Bob Ritz was appointed company president and CEO, effective July 1, 2017.

 In 2019, the company changed its name from Mercy Health Network to MercyOne, and rebranded its 450 locations.

 In 2020, an employee improperly accessed patient information; the data breach resulted in a class-action lawsuit settled by the company in 2024 for $1.8 million.

 Trinity Health acquired CommonSpirit Health's 50% stake in MercyOne in September 2022.

 MercyOne merged with Genesis Health System in March 2023.

 In 2024, the MercyOne health network comprises over 40 hospitals and more than 230 health care facilities.